Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo please do pop over to that website to receive our newsletter.

-Speaker ASo yes, we don't have a cd but you can listen to this and hear all of our classics.
+Speaker ASo yes, we don't have a cd, but you can listen to this and hear all of our classics.

-Speaker AJust like to hear those tunes.
+Speaker ASo do please do subscribe just to hear those tunes.

 Speaker ASo that's it for this month.